 The comte duly set up the Chaise du Verger Normand cellar and gave it his name.
 Since that time calvados distilled on the farms around Domfront using their traditional methods, is delivered for sale to the cellar at Domfront.
 Here it is aged in oak barrels and marketed under the ‘Comte Louis de Lauriston’ name.
 The Lauriston quality is outstanding, recognised with over 200 medals and certificates.

 Pear cider has been made around Domfront since the dawn of time, probably before apple cider, and pear trees can live for 300 years.
 A local legend says a good pear tree needs ‘a hundred years to grow, one hundred years to produce, one hundred years to die’.
-France learnt distillation from Arab travellers as far back as the 7th and 8th centuries.
+France learnt distillation from Arab travelers as far back as the 7th and 8th centuries.
 Distillation in Normandy is known from the 14th century.

 Taste test (free!)

-Back in the saleroom Didier encouraged us to try a range of exquisite Domfrontais calvados, plain apple calvados (both are made) and Pommeau.
-There are bottles dating back to the first 1962 vintage and to our delight bottles from the years we were born.
+Back in the saleroom Didier encouraged us to try a range of exquisite Domfrontais calvados, plain apple calvados (both are made) cider and Pommeau.
+There are calvados bottles dating back to the first 1962 vintage and to our delight bottles from the years we were born.

 Happily quite a few bottles came home with us.

 After our visit we drove a sort distance along from Lauriston’s cellars to Rue des Antiques brocante barn.
 In exceedingly good spirts it seemed a very good idea to buy a set of eight (very lovely) chairs that we didn’t know we needed.
-That is the Calvados effect.
+That is the calvados effect.
 You have been warned.

 A lot more fascinating Domfrontais calvados facts here on the comte Louis de Lauriston website (En)